0 Comment

 Employee Recognition at a Startup

-While such diversity provides different skills and expertise, it poses a major challenge for employee engagement and motivation.
+While such diversity provides different skills and expertise, it poses a significant challenge for employee engagement and motivation.

 Therefore, the organization needs to understand the different generations within the workforce including their preferences and behaviors.